Vanilla-OS/handbook/_posts/2023-01-21-install-in-vm.md

 ```bash
 virtualbox
 ```
-- Click on New.
+- Click on "New".
 (This will open the "Create Virtual Machine" Popup)

 ![VirtualBox 5](/assets/uploads/VM_Post/Virtualbox/VirtualBox_5.webp)

-- Specify the name of your Virtual Machine and Installation folder and select the Vanilla OS ISO image you downloaded initially.
+- Specify the name of your Virtual Machine and Installation folder, then select the Vanilla OS ISO image you downloaded earlier.
 Click on "Next".

 ![VirtualBox 1](/assets/uploads/VM_Post/Virtualbox/VirtualBox_1.webp)

 - Allocate the base memory and the number of processors shared with your VM.
-Also, Click the checkbox for "Enable EFI (special OSes only)".
-Click on "Next".
+Click the checkbox for "Enable EFI (special OSes only)", now click on "Next".

 ![VirtualBox 2](/assets/uploads/VM_Post/Virtualbox/VirtualBox_2.webp)

-- Allocate at least 50 GB of space for your VM.
-And Click on "Next".
+- Allocate at least 50 GB of space for your VM, this is required for ABRoot.
+Now click on "Next".

 ![VirtualBox 3](/assets/uploads/VM_Post/Virtualbox/VirtualBox_3.webp)